magiclen/ubuntu-ffimagemagick/README.md

 Full-featured ImageMagick on Ubuntu
 ==========

-This project aims to provide Dockerfile(s) to compile full-featured ImageMagick executable files with **dynamic-linking** on Ubuntu-based Linux distributions.
+This project aims to provide Dockerfile(s) to compile full-featured ImageMagick's executable file with **dynamic-linking** on Ubuntu-based Linux distributions.

 #### Why not static?